 On its surface, the sell sheet might simply look like a static piece of marketing material.
-But under the surface it is actually a practical, useful, and powerful marketing tool.
-Here is a quick discussion of the 3 key ingredients needed to create a powerful sell sheet that will help you sell more books.
+But, under the surface, it’s actually a practical, useful, and powerful marketing tool.
+Here’s a quick discussion of the 3 key ingredients needed to create a powerful sell sheet that’ll help you sell more books.

 What You Will Learn In This Post

 1. You will learn the three ingredients a sell sheet must possess in order to become a powerful marketing tool.